jitsi/handbook/docs/dev-guide/ios-sdk.md

 Leaves the currently active conference.

+#### hangUp

+The localParticipant leaves the current conference.

+#### setAudioMuted

+Sets the state of the localParticipant audio muted according to the `muted` parameter.

+#### sendEndpointTextMessage

+Sends a message via the data channel to one particular participant or to all of them.
+If the `to` param is empty, the message will be sent to all the participants in the conference.

+In order to get the participantId, the `PARTICIPANT_JOINED` event should be listened for, which `data` includes the id and this should be stored somehow.

 #### Universal / deep linking

 In order to support Universal / deep linking, `JitsiMeet` offers 2 class